greena13/redux-and-the-rest/README.md

 Checking for these statuses is useful for displaying success or error messages:

-* `SUCCESS`: When the response to the a request to fetch collection or an item has arrived and it was a success.
-You can now use the contents of the collection or item.
+* `SUCCESS`: When the response to the a request to fetch list or an item has arrived and it was a success.
+You can now use the contents of the list or item.
-* `ERROR`: When the response to the a request to fetch collection or an item has arrived and it was an error.
+* `ERROR`: When the response to the a request to fetch list or an item has arrived and it was an error.
 You should now check the `status.errors` attribute for details.
 * `DESTROY_ERROR`: When the response to the request to destroy an existing item has arrived, and it's an error.
 You should now check the `status.errors` attribute for details.

 ## Setting initial state

 `redux-and-the-rest` provides a Builder for each resource that can be used to define the initial resource state in a minimal fashion.
 This builder provides a chainable interface for specifying values and a `build()` function for returning the initial state, correctly nested and formatted to work with the resource's reducers.

 `resources()` returns a `buildInitialState()` helper function that returns an `InitialResourceStateBuilder` instance.
-This instance lets you set values that will propagate to all of the resource's collections and items.
+This instance lets you set values that will propagate to all of the resource's lists and items.

 ```javascript
 const { buildInitialState } = resources({